KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 * Level: [Beginner](../../levels/Beginner.md)

 ## Content
-### What are properties in triples or knowledge graphs?
+### What are *properties* in triples or knowledge graphs?

 Triples are defined in the Resource Definition Framework (RDF) developed by the World Wide Web Consortium (W3C) and introduced in the Open Curriculum’s [RDF Module](../RDF/RDF.md).
 Triples, the fundamental data structure of RDF, are made up of a subject, predicate, and object.
 [1]

     subject    predicate    object

-The *predicate* expresses how the subject is related to the object.
+The *predicate* expresses how the subject is *related* to the object.
 Here are some sample definitions of knowledge graphs.
 Notice how relationships (italics ours) are integral to these definitions.

->"A 'graph' . . . understands real-world entities and their *relationships* to one another: things, not strings."[2]
+>"[Google] has been working on an intelligent model—in geek-speak, a “graph”—that understands real-world entities and their *relationships* to one another: things, not strings."
+[2]

 >“Knowledge graphs are large networks of entities, their semantic types, *properties*, and *relationships* between entities” [3].